monosans/socnet/README.md

 English and Russian languages ​​are supported.
 The language is selected based on the browser settings.

+A light and dark theme with a switch is supported.
+The default is the browser theme.

 ### Regular users

 - Register and confirm their account by email